 Federal Work-Study allows you to earn money to help cover non-billable educational expenses by working within your college or campus, University office, or at an off-campus, nonprofit organization.
 Positions are available at every Penn State campus.
-If you are interested in summer Work-Study, see our page.

 To be eligible for Work-Study, you must:

 - Meet and maintain Federal and Penn State Financial Aid Eligibility Requirements